 Ways to find a boat

 Make friends and stay determined.
 Perhaps the person you talk to doesn’t have a crewing opportunity.
 But maybe his new neighbour sailing in does.
 Throw out many lines and eventually, you’ll catch one.
-Also, keep checking online on the different platforms (find some suggestions here)
+Also, keep checking online on the different platforms.
+Here is a list of crewwebsites.

 A few words of encouragement